cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_deblur035_report.md

 **Score**: 5/10

-> *The render shows a recognizable room layout but with noticeable geometric and texture inconsistencies.
-Curved and warped walls, misaligned edges, depth compression, and several texture artifacts (ghosting, over-blur, inconsistent texture) reduce realism.
-Overall, it resembles a plausible scene but with non-negligible reconstruction errors that veer toward a mid-range quality rather than photorealistic accuracy.*
+> *The rendering shows notable geometric and texture inconsistencies typical of aggressive 3D Gaussian splatting reconstructions: distorted geometry, misaligned edges, depth errors, and pervasive texture artifacts reduce realism and structural integrity.
+The scene is not convincingly plausible as a real-world interior.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Walls and surfaces show pronounced curvature and bending, especially on the left wall and near the back panel.
+- ⚠️ **Curved Or Warped Walls**: Wall and surface planes appear heavily warped with irregular curves and bending lines, not matching a real room geometry.
-- ⚠️ **Misaligned Edges**: Edges along furniture and wall panels do not align cleanly; some gaps and misregistrations are visible.
+- ⚠️ **Misaligned Edges**: Edges of furniture and architectural elements do not align with a coherent perspective; joints and borders look skewed.
-- ⚠️ **Depth Or Perspective Errors**: Depth cues and perspective are inconsistent (ceiling/floor interaction and chair alignment) producing a flat/warped sense of depth.
+- ⚠️ **Depth Or Perspective Errors**: Depth cues and scale are inconsistent; foreground furniture and background elements do not follow a consistent perspective, creating a distorted depth impression.
-- 🎨 **Ghosting**: Subtle ghosting around high-contrast regions (red artwork) and near edges.
+- 🎨 **Ghosting**:  faint double outlines around objects and textures, indicating temporal/space inconsistencies.
+- 🎨 **Floating Artifacts**:  stray wisps and lines not attached to surfaces, giving a floaty feel to parts of the frame.
-- 🎨 **Over Blur**: Regions appear overly blurred, reducing fine texture fidelity (chairs, wall panel).
+- 🎨 **Over Blur**:  overall image appears smeared, reducing fine texture fidelity.
-- 🎨 **Texture Inconsistency**: Texture quality varies across surfaces; some areas look smeared while others are sharp.
+- 🎨 **Texture Inconsistency**:  surface textures do not maintain uniform detail; some areas look stretched or smeared compared to others.

 ### View 7 (180°)